highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 - Create a cube with JavaScript
 - Write a function to change the cube’s color when it’s clicked
-- Build a ‘Cube Spawner’ script that generates a cube with our script attached
+- Build a “Cube Spawner” script that generates a cube with our script attached

 ### Creating _cube.js_